Kimserey/BlogArchive/20160404_drag_and_drop_ui_sortable_uinext.md

 ## Link Sortable options

-Sortable has many options and you can find most of them in the [readme](https://github.com/RubaXa/Sortable/blob/master/README.md), We will see how we can bind few options and from there you will be able to apply the same method to use other functionalities.
+Sortable has many `options` and you can find most of them in the [readme](https://github.com/RubaXa/Sortable/blob/master/README.md), We will see how we can bind few `options` and from there you will be able to apply the same method to use other functionalities.

-Let's review in order what we are interested in so that we can focus on binding this first.
+The functionalities we are interested in are:
+    - Group
+    - Sort
+    - Animation
+    - OnXXX (OnAdd, OnSort, etc...)

+### Group

-First we need to name our lists.
-We will name the droppable list `Workspace` and the drag and drop lists `ListA` and `ListB`.
+We need to identify our lists.
+We will name the droppable list `Workspace` and the drag and drop lists `ListA` and `ListB`:
-`Workspace` will be a place to drop item in.
+ - `Workspace` will be a place to drop item in.
-`ListA` will be a place to drag items from to drop into `Workspace`.
+ - `ListA` will be a place to drag items from to drop into `Workspace`.
-Finally `ListB` will be a place to clone items from and drop into `Workspace`.
+ - `ListB` will be a place to clone items from and drop into `Workspace`.

 `Sortable` has a first member called `group`.
 A `group` is defined by a `name` and a `pull` action and `put` action.